 Patler, Caitlin.
-Forthcoming.
+In Press.
 “Undocumented Disadvantage, Citizen Advantage, or Both?
 The Comparative Educational Outcomes of Second and 1.5-Generation Latino Young Adults.”
 International Migration Review.
+Online first.

 Patler, Caitlin and Nicholas Branic.
 2017.
 “Patterns of Spouse and Child Visitation during Immigration Detention.”
 RSF: The Russell Sage Journal of the Social Sciences 3(4):18-36.